risktoollib/RTL/README.md

 + `chart_zscore()` supports seasonality adjusted analysis of residuals, particularly useful when dealing with commodity stocks and/or days demand time series with trends as well as non-constant variance across seasonal periods.
 + `chart_eia_steo()` and `chart_eia_sd()` return either a chart or dataframe of supply demand balances from the EIA.
 + `swapInfo()` returns all information required to price first line futures contract averaging swap or CMA physical trade, including a current month instrument with prior settlements.
++ ...
+Check the functions index and send feedback to `pcote@ualberta.ca`.
+We welcome feedback, suggestions and collaborators.

 ## Data Sets